magomimmo/modern-cljs/doc/tutorial-17.md

 > to disable the JavaScript engine of your browser to experiment the
 > server-side only Shopping Calculator.

-Let's now see what happens if you type into the form any invalid value, for example `1.2` as the value for the `Quantity` input field, `foo` as the value for `Price`, `bar` as the value for `Tax` and finally nothing as the value for `Discount`.
+Let's now see what happens if you type any invalid value into the form, for example `1.2` as the value for the `Quantity` input field, `foo` as the value for `Price`, `bar` as the value for `Tax` and finally nothing as the value for `Discount`.